备注

 Blacklist Filtering: Allows blocking specific test cases for each test program

-Automated Execution: Provides Makefile and scripts to simplify the testing process
+Automated Execution: Provides Makefiles and scripts to simplify the testing process

 Automated Testing

 Execute the make test-syscall command.
 This command will launch DragonOS and automatically execute the gvisor syscall test suite.
 After testing completes, it will exit qemu.
-The return status will be success or failure based on the test case success rate - returning failure if the success rate is not 100%.
+The command will return success or failure based on the test case success rate - returning failure if the success rate is not 100%.
 The execution flow of this command is as follows:

 Compile DragonOS